 Losing a point on a serve, with no actual effort made by the opposer, is termed 'giving away a free point'.
 Free points are similar to unforced errors in the rules of tennis and should be kept to a minimum.

 In badminton expressions, 'front and back' is a doubles game player position whereby one partner is in front of the other and close to the middle line, as a rule.

 It is a quirky badminton term defining a racket grip rotated 90 degrees from the traditional hand position.
 The head is parallel to the net in a frying pan grip with the front of the racket facing the net.

-A game is part of an uncompleted set.
+A game is part of an incomplete set.
 Typically it occurs when one player or doubles team has amassed enough points to win a single contest - but not necessarily the whole match.

 Either the word 'game' or the word 'point' should be announced when serving for a game-winning point (out of courtesy).
 Game point refers to the situation where one player can win the game if they win the current rally.

 It is a 21-point series with a required two-point margin of victory.
 If a game goes past 21 points it ends when one team either goes up by two points or reaches 30.

 Graphite is in fact an allotrope of pure carbon.
 Manufacturers use graphite in the construction of most modern badminton rackets because it is generally lightweight and strong.

 The grip is a badminton term for the material covering the handle of a racket.
 It is used to create better comfort and control.

-Gut fibers, gathered from intestinal parts of sheep and cows, were used before it became more acceptable to use synthetic strings.
+Gut fibers, gathered from intestinal parts of sheep and cows, were used before it became acceptable to use synthetic strings.

 As the name may suggest, a hairpin net shot resembles the shape of a hairpin.
 It is made from below and very close to the net.
 The hairpin shot would send the shuttle rising sharply near to the net and then drops abruptly downwards on the other side.